imshaid/cd-lab-problem-solutions/README.md

 ├── 13. count preposition from a given string.c
 ├── 14. check the RE is accepted or not.c
 ├── 15. extract the digits from a string.c
-├── 16. generate the title of a paragraph.txt
+├── 16. generate the title of a paragraph.c
 ├── 17. extract conjunctions from a given string.c
-├── 18. analyze a paragraph and decide the sentiment...txt
+├── 18. analyze a paragraph and decide the sentiment between 2 classes as Sad or Neutral from a given wordlist.c └── README.md
-└── README.md
 ```